dangkimbao1999/MartinLMAO/IT Security doc.md

         * Only the system which possesses the secret key can decrypt a message
       * Disadvantage:
         * The secret key must be exchange before the message, and if the attacker can intercept the connection, then any message using that key to encrypt can be decrypted
-        * Cannot provide digital signatures that cannot be repudiate
+        * Cannot provide digital signatures that cannot be repudiated
    * Public key: different pair of key for every direction of communication
       * Advantage:
         * There is no need to exchange the private key (which help the recipient to read the encrypted message) so if the connection is intercepted, the message is still safe
-        * Can provide digital signatures that can be repudiated
+        * Can provide digital signatures that cannot be repudiated
       * Disadvantage:
         * Slower
 * **Term of Hybrid encryption scheme and its sequence thereof**